plan-systems/design-docs/README.md

 ## Welcome to PLAN!

+The goal of PLAN is provide a space for groups to communicate, collaborate, and coordinate logistics.
+PLAN features:
+- Channels for chat, file sharing, interactive maps, forms, tasking, scheduling, inventory management
+- A user interface where channels and objects are pinned in virtual spaces
+- Peer to peer storage and communication that doesn’t require a central server
+- Integrated collaboration tools that are secure, private, and reliable
+- A highly “pluggable” architecture intended for modification and customization

-[PLAN](http://plan.tools) is a multi-purpose communications and logistics planning tool for organizations and communities.
-PLAN is built on a “pluggable” architecture that integrates distributed services, encryption, and interoperable data-transport technologies — all inside a real-time visual interface.
-PLAN is free, open source, and intended to be an instrument for productivity, organization, and collaboration.
+PLAN’s pluggable architecture brings together distributed services, encryption, and interoperable data-transport technologies — all inside a spatial interface.

-The purpose of PLAN’s pluggable architecture is to allow anyone to easily add, improve, or extend component functionality.
 The design principles of PLAN also center around making information openly interoperable and extensible, inspired by how HTTP originated as a step towards interoperability and compatibility.
+PLAN is free, open source, open protocol, and intended to be an instrument for productivity, organization, and collaboration.

+Groups that might use PLAN:
+- Community organizations
+- Crisis management teams
+- Scientific researchers
+- Educators
+- Businesses and sales teams
+- Clubs & gaming groups
+- Support groups

-We wish to acknowledge the principles surrounding [multistream](https://github.com/multiformats/multistream) by [Protocol Labs](https://protocol.ai), which subtly but decisively improves how protocols, paths, and formats can be expressed to invite interoperability; `http://` becomes `/http/`.
+We wish to acknowledge the principles surrounding multistream by Protocol Labs, which subtly but decisively improves how protocols, paths, and formats can be expressed to invite interoperability; http:// becomes /http/.

 May PLAN empower organizations and individuals with little or no resources to self-organize.

+## Why PLAN?

+Distributed technologies and protocols offer astonishing potential, but they lack a consistent and unifying graphical user experience.
+Distributed blockchain and “serverless” cloud technologies are ripe to be integrated into an accessible, unified visual interface that supports human communications —  a system that isn’t easily compromised by mass-messaging/spam, third-party interests, or malicious actors.

+As an information visualizer, PLAN allows teams to communicate and conduct critical logistics planning with high reliability, persistence, and privacy.
+PLAN offers assurance that the information we store and depend on will be available not only during times of prosperity, but also in natural disasters, geopolitical crisis, or economic drought.

 ## What's in This Repo?